DGM - Digital Media

 DGM 3513 Public Relations (2-2-3)

-In this course, students are introduced to the research and theory that serve as the basis for public relations practice.
+Introduces the research and theory that serve as the basis for public relations practice.
 By analyzing case studies and industry practices, students will gain a deeper understanding of the crucial role that Public Relations plays in assisting organizations to achieve their objectives.
 This course will provide students with an understanding of current issues in public relations as well as the importance of practicing ethically and socially responsible public relations.

 Prerequisites: DGM 2313